-Material Price Fluctuation: Causes and Impact on Project Delivery—— February 13, 2020
+Construction Material Price Fluctuation: Causes and Impact on Project Delivery—— April 25, 2021

 Imagine this conversation.

-The above conversation actually happened between me and one of my suppliers.
-There has been a 27% increase in the cost of reinforcement within a short period of time and this has been the usual response received from various suppliers of building materials, particularly in the last few months.
+The above conversation actually happened between myself and one of our suppliers.
+There has been a 27% increase in the cost of reinforcement within a short period of time and the above conversation has been the usual response received from various suppliers of building materials, particularly in the last few months.

-From personal experience, over 60% of the total construction input goes into building materials and with this percentage, there is no gainsaying the fact that materials are about the most significant component of a building project.
+From personal experience, having built and sold numerous residential properties in Lagos, I can confidently say that over 60% of the total construction input goes into building materials.
+With this percentage, there is no gainsaying the fact that materials are about the most significant component of a building project.
 Little wonder any slight increase in material prices could spell doom for overall project cost.

 What is fluctuation all about?

-Recently we received an inquiry from a prospect on our social media platform that reads “why do so many developers default”?
-Whilst we know so many factors could be responsible for this, however material price fluctuation is a likely significant cause of this phenomenon in Nigeria.
+Recently we received an inquiry from a prospective client on our social media platform that read “why do so many developers default”?
+Whilst we know so many factors could be responsible for this, construction material price fluctuation is a likely significant cause of this phenomenon in Nigeria.

 Fluctuation simply means a situation where there is a change in the cost of materials during the course of a project.